klimbeta/klimbeta/docs/reference/Score/Composition/Overview.md

 ### Creativity

-Creativity is a subjective criteria which can apply to a creative Route Composition, MoveComposition, MoveExecution and a novel Move or Move Variation.
+Creativity is a subjective criteria which can apply to a creative <route>Route</route> Composition, MoveComposition, MoveExecution and a novel Move or Move Variation.

 ### Longevity of Progression